redhat-developer/odo/docs/website/docs/command-reference/create.md

 > Note: for a list of all the supported component types, run `odo catalog list components`.

-If your source code exists outside of the current directory, the `--context` flag can be used to specify the path.
+If your source code exists outside the current directory, the `--context` flag can be used to specify the path.
 For example, if the source for the nodejs component was in a folder called `node-backend` relative to the current working directory, you could run:

 ```
 odo create nodejs mynodejs --context ./node-backend